malcolmhawes/QlikSenseCM2SaaS/Value Added Products.md

 ___
 ## Value Added Products and Similar Qlik Cloud SaaS Capabilities

-The differences between relivant Client Managed tools and Similar Qlik Cloud SaaS capabilities are subtle but important to describe - howver this is not a Gap Analysis excercise.
+The differences between relivant Client Managed tools and Similar Qlik Cloud SaaS capabilities are subtle but important to describe - however this is not a Gap Analysis excercise.

 The Client managed tools (CM ) are delivered via stand-alone "value add" products that requires full-stack implementation.